 1. Pour within the narrowest practicable limits of temperature and heat insulate the crucible or ladle during the pouring.
 For std. gold ladle or crucible (2,200 ounces) pours, the most satisfactory range is from 1,090 to 1,120°C., and for silver (800 fine) the corresponding figures are 1,050 to 1,100°C. In the electric furnace melts, the average pouring temperature for gold has been a little below the range stated.
-During a gold pour of 2,200 ounces, the temperature drops about 15°C. in ROLLING AND BLANK CUTTING.
+During a gold pour of 2,200 ounces, the temperature drops about 15°C. in

+ROLLING AND BLANK CUTTING.

 In the rolling process, gold bars are passed some 35 times through a series of rolls-the largest being 14 in. in diameter and the smallest 10 in. in diameter.
-A gold bar, $\frac{1}{16}$ in. thick by 1.19/32 in. wide and 23 in. long, becomes, in this way, lengthened into a "fillet" of the thickness of a sovereign, and approximately 16 feet long.
+A gold bar, $\frac{7}{16}$ in. thick by 1.19/32 in. wide and 23 in. long, becomes, in this way, lengthened into a "fillet" of the thickness of a sovereign, and approximately 16 feet long.
 Silver bars vary in width, according to denomination, from $1\frac{3}{16}$ in. to $2\frac{7}{16}$ in. by 1 in. and 3 in. in thickness, and are 23 in. long.
 They are passed through the mills from 20 to 22 times, and become elongated to from 15 ft. to 20 ft.
 In all. cases the lateral spread is comparatively small.
-A sovereign bar spreads in rolling 5/32 in. and silver bars $\frac{1}{4}$ in. to $\frac{3}{5}$ in.
+A sovereign bar spreads in rolling .5/32 in. and silver bars $\frac{1}{4}$ in. to $\frac{2}{5}$ in.
 The spread is greater if the first few pinches are heavy, and vice versa.
 Further. small diameter rolls cause less lateral spreading than large diameter rolls.
 The smaller periphery of small rolls means that a smaller area of the strip is being subjected to deformation at any particular instant.
 Incidentally, also, small diameter rolls consume less power than large diameter rolls in effecting a given reduction of thickness, but the greater transverse strength of the latter outweighs this advantage in most instances-certainly so in minting at present.
-The relation of equality of roll diameter to roll face, which has been adopted in the Pretoria Mint, the two minutes which such a pour takes.
+The relation of equality of roll diameter to roll face, which has been adopted in the Pretoria Mint, gives a high degree of rigidity, and at the same time a reasonably wide working face.
+Each roll face is mapped out into "journeys," i.e., bars are rolled on definite the two minutes which such a pour takes.
 This is not sufficient to impair the mechanical properties of the strips.